FAQ - Employee Clinic

 - You do not need a referral if you have USNH Harvard Pilgrim Health Care (HPHC) coverage and co-pays are $10/per visit.
 You are still responsible for any deductible amounts.

 - You may use your flexible spending account (FSA) card, but you may need to provide your FSA administrator with a detailed receipt for documentation that services are appropriate.
 The clinic can provide you with this documentation.

 Who can access services?

-Any current employee of the University System of New Hampshire (USNH) or his/her dependent(s) over the age of 18 can use the Employee Clinic.
-A current employee is one who has a valid ID card from USNH.
+Any current employee of the University of New Hampshire (UNH) and University System of New Hampshire (USNH) or his/her dependent(s) over the age of 18 can use the Employee Clinic.
+A current employee is one who has a valid university ID card.
 If you have questions about whether or not you are eligible to receive services, call (603) 862-0066.

 Can dependents use the Employee Clinic?

 Yes, as long as the dependents are over the age of 18.

 Do I need a referral from my primary health care provider to access services at the Employee Clinic?